Sequence your targets

 - Presentation: Wing, Rod A et al. (2015) Old school/new school genome sequencing: One step backward — a quantum leap forward.

-- Webinar: Neema Mayor (2015) Benefits of SMRT Sequencing for HLA Typing at Anthony Nolan
+- Mayor, Neema (2015) Seminar: Benefits of SMRT Sequencing for HLA typing at Anthony Nolan

-- Brochures: Fully phased, allele-specific HLA sequencing – the perfect pair (2015)
+- HLA Sequencing Application Brochure: Fully phased, allele-specific HLA sequencing – the perfect pair (2015)

 - Product Note: Barcoded adapters and barcoded universal primers.
 (2015)

-- Case Study: In the Netherlands, scientists crack tough plant genomes with PacBio Sequencer.
+- Case Study: In the Netherlands, scientists at KeyGene crack tough plant genomes with PacBio Sequencer.
 (2015)